readium/ts-toolkit/docs/protection/introduction.md

 ## Acknowledgments

-This work would not have been possible without the financial support of the [Korean Copyright COmmission](https://www.copyright.or.kr/eng/main.do), for the third consecutive year.
+This work would not have been possible without the financial support of the [Korea Copyright Commission](https://www.copyright.or.kr/eng/main.do), for the third consecutive year.

 The following people were involved in this project: